 After making payments - Once you have made 120 complete full-time payments (well done on that job), you become eligible to apply for federal student loan forgiveness programs.

-After this, you can either directly upload the form to MyFedLoan.org/FileUpload or mail it in to -
+After this, you can either directly upload the form to MyFedLoan.org/FileUpload or mail it to the FedLoan address given above.

 Once FedLoan Servicing approves your loan, it will inform you and you shall also receive notifications of loan balances which will be nullified.

 Qualifying loans for PSLF program